Nikolaos Loudovikos: Thought

 Loudovikos has proposed to psychologists a series of concepts of theological provenance that can help modern Psychology understand better today's psyche.
 These terms are mainly proposed in his Analogical Identities: The Creation of the Christian Self.
 Vol. 2: Intermeaningfulness: Self-catholicization, Meta-narcissism and Christian Theology (Studia Traditionis Theologiae) (English, Ancient Greek and Latin Edition), Brepols Publishers; Multilingual Edition, Belgium, 2024.
-These terms are: 'Meta-narcissism', which, for Loudovikos, signifies the moderm state of narcissism; 'Inter-intra-co-being', that is the way modern subjectivity can combine selfhood, interiority, and communion; 'Consubstantial Selves', that is a modern understanding of selfhood that can be derived from the Denys the Areopagite in dialogue with Heinz Kohut, Karl Rogers, Irvin Yallom and Jean-Luc Marion; this understanding of selfhood is formed through the formula 'so much distribution - that much participation', which can be traced in the Areopagitic work.
+These terms are: 'Meta-narcissism', which, for Loudovikos, signifies the modern state of narcissism; 'Inter-intra-co-being', that is the way modern subjectivity can combine selfhood, interiority, and communion; 'Consubstantial Selves', that is a modern understanding of selfhood that can be derived from the Denys the Areopagite in dialogue with Heinz Kohut, Karl Rogers, Irvin Yallom and Jean-Luc Marion; this understanding of selfhood is formed through the formula 'so much distribution - that much participation', which can be traced in the Areopagitic work.
 Recently, Loudovikos worked upon the 'Neurobiology of the Unconscious', in dialogue with modern Neuropsychology.